25 Sep StoryVesting: A Modern Day Growth Framework

 Why Bring This Back Up Now?

-A lot has happened technologically since I wrote that first post that augments what I’ve shown you within the growth framework before.
+A lot has happened technologically since I wrote that first post, which augments what I’ve shown you within the growth framework before.
 What I presented in the past still holds true, but now, it’s important that we go past the point of just getting your feet wet with the ideas behind the framework.
 That’s because the world is quickly moving away from traditional business models and toward digital-first strategies to embrace what the business world is calling digital transformation.
 According to IDG, a whopping 89% of companies have adopted, or plan to adopt digital-first strategies.

 These strategies are changing the very fabric of how companies reach customers and if I didn’t present you with the full framework, I’d be doing you a disservice.
 As innovations, such as artificial intelligence and machine learning get increasingly deployed to learn more and predict consumer behaviors, you must have your eyes wide open to how to react to these new innovations.
 Big data and analytics are getting richer, deeper, and more structured, giving companies better insights into their buyer’s experiences and it’s important you understand how to grab hold of what’s available to you and how to leverage it to grow.
 Mobile technologies have advanced giving consumers more access in the palm of their hand and you need to know how to reach them in that spot where they live.

 The modern consumer has infused digital into their lives as we’ve never seen before.
 Google has found that consumers have become more research-obsessed in recent years.
 In the past two years alone, mobile searches for “best” product or service has grown by 80%.
 People are demanding more personalization, demanding that businesses understand their needs without having to explicitly spell out their requests.